 If anyone knows this, it’s concrete precast specialist NVC Precast.
 Having worked in the construction industry for over 30 years, the company specialises in manufacturing a range of reinforced and prestressed substructure and superstructure components for the civil construction projects.
 This includes concrete panels and piles, abutments, crossheads, pier columns, planks, T-Beams and L-Beams.

-Pre-casting concrete components off-site provides many benefits to the to the overall construction process.
+Pre-casting concrete components off-site provides many benefits to the overall construction process.
 By ensuring that the elements are cast in controlled conditions, the concrete quality is improved, allowing rapid on-site installation which reduces the overall construction footprint and duration of the works.

 Transporting the precast elements that are continually increasing in dimensions, mass and complexity requires meticulously orchestrated planning, extensive approval processes and strict health and safety precautions, for both the operators and the road users.